 Start with surveys

-If you don’t think your staff members are ready to blurt out concerns or ideas in a public or even private forum, surveys are a great starting off point.
-Engagement surveys help measure how much your employees are invested in the company, and where you can look to improve.
-These can be offered on a routine basis, to see how and if progress has been made.
+An employee engagement survey can help measure how much your employees are invested in the company and where you can look to improve.
+These can be offered on a routine basis to see how and if progress has been made.

-Trainers know it’s a best practice to ask a learner how to do something, rather than tell them how it’s done.
-Giving people an opportunity to work it out themselves allows them to think through the problem, come up with a solution, and have a sense of pride in their accomplishment.
+Trainers know it’s best practice to ask a learner how to do something rather than tell them how it’s done.
+Giving people an opportunity to work it out themselves allows them to think through the problem, devise a solution, and take pride in their accomplishment.

-Once an employee is fully trained, continuing to ask for their input and ideas — and allowing them to work through problems — provides these same benefits.
+Once an employee is fully trained, continuing to ask for their input and ideas and allowing them to work through problems provides these same benefits.
 You may think you listen to your employees all day; they’re always talking.
-But active listening involves more than sitting still while they speak.
-Be proactive in seeking out opinions and concerns.
-Look for ways to involve staff in the idea process and bring them into implementation.
+But an active employee listening strategy involves more than sitting still while they speak.
+Be proactive in seeking opinions and concerns.
+Look for ways to involve staff in the idea process and bring them into the implementation.

 Front-line staffers have the pulse of the organization.
-They know what customers want, know what works best, and what drains time and resources.
-Tapping into that knowledge base through thoughtful employee listening programs or practices is smart business: leveraging the information you receive could mean a boost to the bottom line.
+They know what customers want, what works best, and what drains time and resources.
+Tapping into that knowledge base through thoughtful employee listening programs or practices is smart business.
+And leveraging the information you receive could mean a boost to the bottom line.

 Keep listening top of mind

-More than just the periodic engagement or targeted pulse surveys, listening should be a priority.
-Management staff should be trained to listen actively and seek out ideas and opinions.
+Beyond a targeted annual engagement survey or periodic pulse surveys, continuous employee listening efforts should represent an ongoing priority.
+Management staff should be trained to listen actively and collect feedback and opinions.
 Listening should be as much a part of their supervisory duties as any other.
 When managers listen to their employees, they build cohesive teams.
 When they ignore the ideas and concerns of their staff, they build churn.

-All levels of staff should be encouraged to offer their thoughts, ideas, and concerns, either to their direct supervisor or to management.
-An open-door policy should be baked into every organization.
-Staff members want to be heard: business owners must make it clear thoughts are valued and will be turned into action steps.
+All levels of staff should be encouraged to offer their thoughts, ideas, and concerns either to their direct supervisor or to management.
+Consider an open-door policy to capture feedback in its real-time form.
+Staff members want to be heard, and business owners must make it clear that thoughts are welcome and valued.

 Ask for innovation

 Almost everything we do can be done better, faster, and smarter.
 Even the most routine tasks are open to innovation.
 A best practice to hone your listening skills is to ask for more feedback and innovative ideas.
 Managers and HR leaders often worry that when they ask for ideas, they’ll get silly or impractical answers.
-But even these are an opportunity to help workers stretch their critical thinking skills.
+But even those are an opportunity to help workers stretch their critical-thinking skills.

-Even the smallest idea that’s heard, appreciated, and acted upon prompts employees to look for more ways to contribute.
+Even the smallest idea that’s heard, appreciated, and acted upon prompts employees to recognize additional ways to contribute.
 Everyone wins when your staff is actively looking for:

-- Ways the company can boost efficiencies and profit
+- Ways the company can boost productivity and profit.

 Don’t forget to offer credit where credit is due.
-The smallest kudos make employees shine.
-For some organizations, rewards are a part of the process.
-It makes sense, for example, to let employees know that cost-saving ideas for the company could net a gift card to the staffer.
-How much you save could inform how large the reward is.
+For some employees, the smallest kudos make them shine.
+In many organizations, variable compensation rewards are a part of the process.
+It makes sense, for example, to let employees know that cost-saving ideas for the company could net them a gift or bonus.
+The value of the company savings could determine the value of the employee’s reward.

 Don’t take it personally

 Often listening involves hearing things we don’t want to hear.
 Employee complaints can be difficult, but ignoring them is a mistake.
-The old “if I ignore it long enough maybe it will go away” mindset only makes the problem worse.
+The old “if I ignore it long enough, maybe it will go away” mindset only allows the problem to deepen.
 Where there’s a problem, there’s a worthwhile solution, no matter how difficult the path to get there.

 Problem-solving can seem daunting when leadership is the issue.
-If you’ve invested in building a team, only to have them bullied by a bad manager, address the problem head-on.
-If the situation is dire, you may have to take immediate, decisive steps.
-If the manager can be retrained or corrected, it will be to everyone’s benefit to make a change.
-Remember it’s a business problem you’re attempting to solve, not a personal affront you’re unleashing.
+If you’ve invested in building a team only to have them “led” by a bad manager, address the problem head-on.
+If the situation is dire, you may have to take immediate, meaningful action.
+If the manager cannot be retrained or corrected, it will be to everyone’s benefit to make a change.
+Remember, it’s a business problem you’re attempting to solve, not a personal affront you’re unleashing.
 It’s a responsibility that calls for a prompt, professional business solution.
 In other words, it’s nothing personal.